sasgithub/Data_Analytics_cs/docs/data/README.md

 # Data Overview

 This project uses multiple datasets related to Divvy bike share rides and historical weather in Chicago.
-Due to size constraints and licensing, raw data is not stored in this repository.
+Due to size constraints and licensing, very little raw data is not stored in this repository.
 This document explains how to acquire, clean, and load the data.

 ## Stations Data